-(4 credits) (NWCore option under Science and the Natural World) Though all students are welcome in this NWCore physics course, this is the first in a two course algebra-based sequence designed particularly for life science majors and others intending to apply to medical or graduate school.
-The course includes the following topics: kinematics, Newtonian mechanics, energy, momentum, gravity, thermodynamics, and oscillations.
+(4 credits) (NWCore option under Science and the Natural World) This is the first in a two-course algebra-based sequence.
+Topics include kinematics, Newtonian mechanics, energy, momentum, gravity, atomic physics, thermodynamics, and simple harmonic oscillations.

 Prerequisite: C- or higher in MAT109QR, or ACT math score of 24 or better (SAT 570 or above), or consent of the department chair.